FREQUENTLY ASKED QUESTIONS

 The day of:

 You want to come showered with a solid nights rest, and a good breakfast in your tummy.
-If you’re sleep deprived/tired it will hurt a lot more, you’ll be more restless and jumpy.
+If you’re sleep deprived and tired it will hurt a lot more, you’ll be more restless and jumpy.
 The breakfast helps with the low blood sugar and can prevent fainting.
 If you’re not a breakfast person, try having a shake instead.

 Feel free to bring any none caffeinated drinks and snacks you may want throughout the day.
-As well as a pair of headphones with your favorite show/podcast downloaded.
-I find it helps to be distracted for such a long session.
+As well as a pair of headphones with your favorite show or podcast downloaded.
+I find it helpful to be distracted for such a long session.

 Come in comfortable clothing, and one that allows us to work in the area we are tattooing.
 For example, if the tattoo is going on your thigh, bring baggy shorts we may roll up.
 Black clothing preferably to avoid noticeable ink stains.